 What is a niche market?
 A niche market is a specific group of people joined together by a common interest that is typically a subset of a larger market.
 Think of it like this: every person in the world has interests and those interests categorize them, consciously or not, into niche markets.
 The important aspect to note about niches is that they are specific enough to account for a substantial amount of people, while not being too large or too broad.

-The purpose of niche markets is to define a target group of people who your t-shirts will appeal to.
+The purpose of niche markets is to define a target group of people that your t-shirts will appeal to.
 If you have no niche market, then you’ll have too broad a range of people to try to sell to which can become overwhelming and fruitless.
 Targeting ad campaigns becomes difficult, your branding can become directionless and there will be no identifiable passion fueling your business.
 Niche markets are passionate about their interests because, well, they’re interested in them!
 If you feed into their interests then their community is likely to extend their passion to your business.

 Examples of Niche Markets